Phillips curve: Modern application

-An equation like the expectations-augmented Phillips curve also appears in many recent New Keynesian dynamic stochastic general equilibrium models.
-As Keynes mentioned: "A Government has to remember, however, that even if a tax is not prohibited it may be unprofitable, and that a medium, rather than an extreme, imposition will yield the greatest gain".
+An equation like the expectations-augmented Phillips curve also appears in many recent New Keynesian dynamic stochastic general equilibrium (DSGE) models.
 In these macroeconomic models with sticky prices, there is a positive relation between the rate of inflation and the level of demand, and therefore a negative relation between the rate of inflation and the rate of unemployment.
-This relationship is often called the "New Keynesian Phillips curve".
-Like the expectations-augmented Phillips curve, the New Keynesian Phillips curve implies that increased inflation can lower unemployment temporarily, but cannot lower it permanently.
-Two influential papers that incorporate a New Keynesian Phillips curve are Clarida, Galí, and Gertler (1999), and Blanchard and Galí (2007).
+This relationship is often called the New Keynesian (NK-)Phillips curve.
+Like the expectations-augmented Phillips curve, the NK-Phillips curve implies that increased inflation can lower unemployment temporarily, but cannot lower it permanently.
+Two influential papers that incorporate a NK-Phillips curve are Clarida, Galí, and Gertler (1999), and Blanchard and Galí (2007).

 Mathematics

 There are at least two different mathematical derivations of the Phillips curve.
 First, there is the traditional or Keynesian version.
 Then, there is the new Classical version associated with Robert E. Lucas Jr.

 The traditional Phillips curve

 The original Phillips curve literature was not based on the unaided application of economic theory.
 Instead, it was based on empirical generalizations.
 After that, economists tried to develop theories that fit the data.